Louis-Gabriel Suchet

-Louis-Gabriel Suchet, duc d'Albuféra (/fr/; 2 March 1770 – 3 January 1826), was a French Marshal of the Empire and one of the most successful commanders of the French Revolutionary and Napoleonic Wars.
+Louis-Gabriel Suchet, duc d'Albuféra (/ˈsuːʃeɪ/ SOO-shay, /fr/; 2 March 1770 – 3 January 1826), was a French Marshal of the Empire and one of the most successful commanders of the French Revolutionary and Napoleonic Wars.
 During the Peninsular War (part of the Napoleonic Wars), he was remembered as a skilled administrator.
 He is placed among the greatest commanders of the Napoleonic Wars.

 Early life

 Suchet was born on 2 March 1770 in Lyon, the son of Jean-Pierre Suchet and Anne-Marie Jacquier.
 His mother died four years later.
 His father was a silk merchant, and Suchet originally intended to follow a business career.
 He received a solid education and joined his father's business in 1787, working as an apprentice for two years.

 Upon Jean-Pierre's death in January 1789, Suchet and his brother Gabriel-Catherine took over the family enterprise, which they decided to expand under the name Maison Suchet frères.
 However, the French Revolution led Suchet to volunteer, in 1791, for the cavalry of the National Guard at Lyon.
 He displayed abilities which secured rapid military promotions, and by 1792 he was a captain of the volunteers from Ardèche.